MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-troubleshooting.md

 >[!NOTE]
 >Before overriding a paginated report, a dialog box asking for consent appears.

-### Why does my paginated report display data from the target stage?
+### Why does my target stage paginated report display data from a Power BI dataset in the source stage?

-When you deploy a paginated report, it continues to point to the dataset it was originally connected to.
+When you deploy a paginated report that's connected to a Power BI dataset, it continues to point to the dataset it was originally connected to.
 Use [deployment rules](deployment-pipelines-get-started.md#step-4---create-deployment-rules) to point your paginated report to any dataset you want.
 You can use deployment rules to point the paginated report to a dataset in the stage where the paginated report resides.

 ### Where are my paginated report subreports?

-In deployment pipelines, paginated report subreports are kept in the same folder that holds your paginated report.
+Paginated report subreports are kept in the same folder that holds your paginated report.
+To avoid rendering problems, when using [selective copy](deployment-pipelines-get-started.md#selective-deployment) to copy a paginated report with subreports, select both the parent report and the subreports.

 ## Permissions